Events play a vital role in attracting visitors to Queensland and supporting the state's $25 billion tourism industry.

 The Department of the Premier and Cabinet provides information about partnering with, or seeking sponsorship from, the Queensland Government for events, as well as guidelines on event delivery in Queensland.

-As the largest sporting event to be held this decade in Australia, the Gold Coast 2018 Commonwealth Games (GC2018) will be a mega event for Queensland.
-The department will work closely with the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) to maximise benefits for Queensland from the Games.
+As the largest sporting event held this decade in Australia, the Gold Coast 2018 Commonwealth Games (GC2018) was a mega event for Queensland.
+The department worked closely with the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) to maximise benefits for Queensland leading up to, during and post the Commonwealth Games.

 Major events facilitated by the department include: